-Jennifer is a graduate of Wellesley College and the University of Chicago Law School and a former law clerk to Judge Michael Boudin at the U.S. Court of Appeals for the First Circuit.
+Levi is a law professor at Western New England University, co-editor of Transgender Family Law:A Guide to Effective Advocacy (2012), and serves on the Legal Committee of the World Professional Association for Transgender Health.
+She is a graduate of the University of Chicago Law School and a former law clerk to the Honorable Judge Michael Boudin at the U.S. Court of Appeals for the First Circuit.